Max Planck Institute for Medical Research: Biomolecular Mechanisms

 In the general excitement of a time when three-dimensional protein structures of whole genomes are being determined automatically, it is often forgotten that a structure in itself does not tell one how the molecule works or folds.

 Chemical Biology

 The Department of Chemical Biology focusses on the visualization and manipulation of biological activities in live cells.
 The in vivo localization and quantification of protein activities, metabolites and other important parameters has become a central quest in biology, but the majority of cellular processes remain invisible, to date.

 Cellular Biophysics

 The primary scientific goal of the department is to develop technologies, based on physics, chemistry and materials science, for unraveling fundamental problems in cellular science, biomedical science and the engineering of life-like materials.
-For example, the department fundamentally investigates the organization and decision-making processes of cell collectives and organoides as well as the assembly and function of synthetic cells, designer immune cells and tissues.
+For example, the department fundamentally investigates the organization and decision-making processes of cell collectives and organoids as well as the assembly and function of synthetic cells, designer immune cells and tissues.